dbflute-test/dbflute-test-dbms-sqlserver/README.txt

 docker rm mssqlflute
 _/_/_/_/_/_/_/_/_/_/

-And make local-password.txt at dfprop directory, which contains password 'maihama+DB'.
-You can execute ReplaceSchema.
+An you can execute ReplaceSchema.

 # ========================================================================================